-decreace in guest nights from August 2019 to August 2020
+decrease in guest nights from September 2019 to September 2020

 |Guest nights||Change in per cent|

 |September 2020||So far this year||September 2019 - September 2020||So far this year vs last year|

 |Hotels and similar establishments||1 255 788||12 223 193||-42.3||-38.7|

 |Camping sites||378 307||6 600 324||-6.4||-7.2|